 - Selective Service Registration Process:

 The registration process might also see amendments if women were required to register.
-The Selective Service maintains essential records currently only about men aged between 18 and 25 years old.
+The Selective Service maintains essential records only about men aged between 18 and 25.

 - National Security Implications: